 WHEDco -- The Women's Housing and Economic Development Corporation (WHEDco) is a non-profit community development organization in the Bronx, NY founded on the radically simple idea that all people deserve healthy, vibrant communities.
 We build award-winning, sustainable, affordable homes – but our work is not over when our buildings are complete.
 WHEDco believes that to be successful, affordable housing must be anchored in strong communities that residents can be proud of.
 WHEDco’s mission is to give the South Bronx access to all the resources that create thriving neighborhoods – from high-quality early education and after-school programs, to fresh, healthy food, cultural programming, and economic opportunity.
-In summer 2017, our fellow will conduct research in our Southern Boulevard neighborhood, informing a neighborhood plan by identifying community needs, particularly as large-sclae construction projects disrupt residents' daily activities and livelihoods.
+In summer 2018, our fellow will assist with an updated community needs assessment in our Southern Boulevard neighborhood, particularly as New York's Department of City Planning conducts its own neighborhood study of the area, potentially readying for a massive rezoning.

 Bronx Music Heritage Center – The Bronx Music Heritage Center (BMHC) celebrates the rich history and creative spirit that defines Bronx music, from jazz, salsa, R&B and hip hop to new sounds coming to life across the borough.
 Founded by the Women’s Housing and Economic Development Corporation (WHEDco), the BMHC is committed to preserving and promoting Bronx music, cultivating Bronx artists, spurring neighborhood revival, and providing free cultural programs for the community.
 Our fellow would conduct fieldwork in new and emerging communities in the Bronx to collect interviews and oral histories from musicians and other community members who are involved in cultural programming and traditions.
 The BMHC's mission is to present the music and art that reflect the Bronx's entirety, so in-depth fieldwork documenting the newly settled groups including Albanian, Yemeni, and Bangladeshi communities is strongly preferred.